zakski/accrete-starform-stargen/docs/notes/build descriptions/1990s/1995 - Folkins.1988.md

 - Source Code is complete.

 ### With the Model:
-- Change from straight firing in planetesimals at random, to only doing that for the first 20 or so, then adds the rest around the remaining dust bands

 - Favored a simple Bodes-law style simulation rather than Dole's one.